According to Wikipedia,

 Eastern Virginia Medical School is known for it's academic work in the following disciplines:

-Eastern Virginia Medical School's most influential alumni faculty include professors and professionals in the fields of Medical, Psychology, and Biology.
+Eastern Virginia Medical School's most influential alumni faculty include professors and professionals in the fields of Medical, Biology, and Psychology.
 Here are some of Eastern Virginia Medical School's most famous alumni: